[Paper] A Unified Experimental Architecture for Informative Path Planning: from Simulation to Deployment with GuadalPlanner

 Key Contributions

-- Standardized Interfaces – Definition of ROS 2‑based topics/services, MAVLink messages, and MQTT topics that act as lingua‑franca between planner, sensor suite, and vehicle controller.
+Standardized Interfaces – Definition of ROS 2‑based topics/services, MAVLink messages, and MQTT topics that act as a lingua franca between planner, sensor suite, and vehicle controller.

 Methodology

-- Planner Layer (high‑level IPP logic, operates on a graph of waypoints).
+- Planner Layer – High‑level IPP logic that operates on a graph of waypoints.

-- Sensing Layer (collects and timestamps sensor data, publishes via MQTT).
+- Sensing Layer – Collects and timestamps sensor data, publishing it via MQTT.

 Results & Findings